sdmx-twg/sdmx-json/data-message/README.md

 and application programs.
 Testing and development of the format has focused on JavaScript applications running in web browsers.

-The SDMX-JSON Data Message format supports the SDMX 2.1 Information Model and works together with the SDMX 2.1 RESTful Web Services API for data queries.
+The current SDMX-JSON Data Message format 2.0.0 supports the SDMX 3.0 Information Model and works together with the SDMX 3.0 RESTful Web Services API for data queries.

 The SDMX-JSON format is streamable from a supporting web service in order to limit the amount of server resources.